chreliot/ethics-bowl-scoring/README.md

  * **team** lists unique team names, which must be consistent, and shouldn't include punctuation, to be safe;
  * **wintieloss** takes one of the three values "win," "tie," or "loss."
 It lists the round-moderator's assessment of which team won.
 Though it is also possible to calculate the winner from the numbers, the script counts wins and losses from this manually-entered column.
  * **judge1**, **judge2**, and **judge3** take values between 0 and 60, each representing the total scores given by each judge to a particular team at the end of the round.

 The script should be able to handle any number of rounds of competition between pairs of teams.
+Cells should not be left blank.

 ## Scoring